 You just have to play ‘Matchmaker’ with plants.
 You’ll soon see all sorts of flourishing relationships in your kitchen garden!

-3. Select plants to perform beneficial roles. e.g. sharing nutrients, improving growth, attracting beneficial predator insects and reducing pest attack.
+Choose plants that share nutrients, improve the growth of other plants, attract beneficial predator insects and reduce pest attack.
 Legumes, like beans and peas, add valuable nitrogen to your soil via their roots.
 This free mineral deposit helps improve the soil for your next crop.
 Plan to take advantage of this.
 How?
 By planting a nitrogen-loving food crop from a different plant family, like tomatoes, next.

 “Herbs and flowers are valuable additions to any kitchen garden.” – Anne Gibson